komahanb/komahanb-archive.github.io/README.md

 ## Research Context and Span <span id="research-span"></span>

 I conduct research within the domain spanned by *Philosophy* <img src="/assets/images/otimes.png" width="13"> *Mathematics* <img src="/assets/images/otimes.png" width="13"> *Physics* <img src="/assets/images/otimes.png" width="13"> *Computing*.
-This is a multidisciplinary field that is synthesis of a fair bit of numerical mathematics, computer programming, and the mechanics of matter in fluid and solid forms.
+This is a multidisciplinary field that is synthesis of computational mathematics, computer programming, and the mechanics of matter in fluid and solid forms.
-My long-term vision is creation of autonomous and scalable computational multi-physics analysis and design frameworks by synthesizing techniques from the following subject areas:
+My long-term vision is the creation of autonomous and scalable computational multi-physics analysis and design frameworks by synthesizing techniques from the following subject areas:

 | Area | Purpose |
 |---|---|